colophon

 other stuff a-flyleaf uses

-- drawing tools: primarily FireAlpaca for desktop + MediBang Paint for iPad
+- 2D tools: FireAlpaca for desktop + MediBang Paint for iPad

-- occasionally Krita, good ol’ MSPaint, and even actual real-life paper
+- occasionally random other programs, good ol’ MSPaint, and even actual real-life paper

-- countless unsung heroes across the internet everywhere (read: whoever showed up in the search results), especially on StackOverflow; specific tutorials are often linked where used, if only in code comments
+- countless unsung heroes across the internet everywhere (read: whoever showed up in the search results), especially on StackOverflow.
+I try to link specific pages of use, if only in code comments.

 - LibreOffice